 4. Don’t force them to talk

-Depending the age of our children, sometimes they will need some time and space to process what we may have shared with them.
+Depending on the age of our children, sometimes they will need some time and space to process what we may have shared with them.
 Do not force them to talk or share if they do not wish to answer the questions at that time.
 Sometimes we may unintentionally make them feel invaded or judged, our child may not want to answer the questions as they feel ashamed and embarrassed.
-We may wish to give them space and to return to them to apologize for making them feel this way, then perhaps to find a more suitable time to discuss the matter together.
+We may wish to give them space and to return to them to apologise for making them feel this way, then perhaps to find a more suitable time to discuss the matter together.

 As they grow up, kids are in the process of establishing their own identities.
 Sometimes, having secrets is a part of feeling independent.
 When we rob our children of their ability to have their own lives, we may propel them into more rebellious attitudes than those they already have.
 We need to be careful.
-We don’t want to allow sinful or destructive behaviors, but at times we need to back off and trust that we will have many other opportunities to offer our instruction and example.
+We don’t want to allow sinful or destructive behaviours, but at times we need to back off and trust that we will have many other opportunities to offer our instruction and example.

 5. What do you tell?

 It depends on the age of the child.

 For a young toddler, you can say simply yet accurately that the baby grows from an egg in the mother’s womb, pointing to our stomach and comes out from a special place, called the vagina.
 There is no need for us to go into details such as lovemaking because they would not understand that such a young age.

 We can also share simply that because a man and woman love each other after they get married, they can be close to one another.
 The man’s sperm will then join the woman’s eggs and then the baby will begin to grow.
 Most kids under the age of 6 will accept this answer.

 This will help parents to introduce the subject to our children in a non-threatening manner.
 For example, if there is a news report about teenage pregnancies or if you happen to be reading a bible story that involves an issue that is related to birds and bees.